-A Quinnipiac University Poll released Thursday found that 69 percent of New Yorkers approved of Mayor Michael Bloomberg's proposal to ban plastic-foam food and drink containers.
+A Quinnipiac University Poll released Thursday found that 69% of New Yorkers approved Mayor Michael Bloomberg's proposal to ban plastic-foam food and drink containers.

-Maurice Carroll, director of the Quinnipiac University Polling Institute, said the results were surprising because there rarely has been this much support for the mayor's health programs.
+Maurice Carroll, director of the Quinnipiac University Polling Institute, said the results were surprising because there rarely was this much support for the mayor's health programs at the outset.

-About 51 percent of New Yorkers still oppose the 16-ounce soda ban, especially those who live in the outer boroughs.
-Polled Manhattan residents were the only ones who approved of the plan, with a 57 percent majority.
+About 51% of New Yorkers still oppose the ban, especially those who live in the outer boroughs.
+Polled Manhattan residents were the only ones that approved the plan, with a 57% majority.

 Quinnipiac also asked New Yorkers which mayor in recent history was tops.

 Rudy Giuliani led the list with 31% followed by Ed Koch, with 25%, Bloomberg with 24%, David Dinkins, and John Lindsay, each with 6% and Abe Beame, with 1%.

 Carroll noted the ranking wasn't too politically objective.

 "[Koch] and Bloomberg split the Democratic vote and are tied behind Giuliani, who dominates among Republicans," he said.